 Simple has announced that it will be closing in 2021.
-Once the bank is officially closed, customers’ accounts will be transferred to Simple’s parent company, BBVA USA.
+Once the bank is officially closed, customers’ accounts will be transferred to Simple’s parent company, PNC Bank.
 For other account recommendations, check out SmartAsset’s lists of the best savings accounts, best checking accounts and best CDs.

 Ally also strives to be transparent about the charges and fees you’ll run into with an account.
 You won’t face fees for account maintenance, standard checks, statement copies, incoming wires, cashier’s checks and more.
 You’ll only be charged for certain occurrences like overdrafts and returned deposit items.